vmware-archive/node-examples/nextjs-page-counter/README.md

     ```
     $ cf create-service p-cloudcache dev-plan PCC-TLS  -c '{"tls": true}'
     ```

+3. Edit the file `pages/index.js` to un-comment the two lines that enable ssl on the client:

+    ```
+    /*
+* Un-comment the two following lines if running against a PCC instance with TLS enabled
+*/
+  cacheFactory.set('ssl-truststore', '/etc/ssl/certs/ca-certificates.crt')
+  cacheFactory.set('ssl-enabled', 'true')
+    ```

+    Save the changes and exit your editor.

 ### Build and Push the App

 1. View the `manifest.yml` file to verify that the service instance matches the one specified in